About Travelling Fellowships

 Do supporting letters have to be signed?

 Yes, all supporting letters must be on headed paper with a signature.
-They can then be scanned, submitted with your completed application form, then emailed to email@example.com.
+They can then be scanned and uploaded via the online application portal.

 What information needs to be included in the Letter of Status from my Head of Department?